Community reports. Analyst-reviewed.

 • Run a Russian phone number lookup for linked messengers and risk signals.

-You receive a concise written verdict you can act on.
+You receive a concise written verdict with evidence you can act on.
+Money-back guarantee if we can’t deliver.

 Report a scammer (and protect other men)

 Did you spot a match or have your own case?
-Report it with screenshots, IDs, receipts, and the timeline.
+Report it with screenshots, IDs, receipts, profile links, and a short timeline.
+We mask personal data, review the evidence, and may contact you if clarification is needed.
+Your report helps other men avoid the same trap.

 Important notice

-and re-review any disputed listing.
+Entries here are allegations based on investigations and user reports.
+We respect privacy, remove sensitive data, and re-review any disputed listing.
 If you believe you were listed in error, contact us with counter-evidence and we will reassess promptly.

 Why choose us